rockypagal/drop-down-npm-lib/README.md

 ### Notes

-- Ensure to provide required props such as `options` and `setter` or `onSelect` for proper functionality.
+- Ensure to provide required props such as `options` and `onSelect` for proper functionality.
 - The component is designed to be flexible with various styling and functionality customizations.

 ## Props